Lightstreamer/Lightstreamer-example-Quickstart-client-dotnet/lib/README.md

-This folder should contain the <b>Lighstreamer SDK for .NET Clients</b>, to be used for the build process.<br>
+This folder should contain the <b>Lighstreamer SDK for .NET PCL Clients</b>, to be used for the build process.<br>
+Get the  binaries files of the library (`Lightstreamer_DotNet_PCL_Client.dll` and `Lightstreamer_DotNet_PCL_Client.pdb`) from NuGet [Lightstreamer.DotNet.Client](https://www.nuget.org/packages/Lightstreamer.DotNet.Client/) or use directly the Package Manager Console `Install-Package Lightstreamer.DotNet.Client`.
-Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the DotNetClient_N2.dll and DotNetClient_N2.pdb files from the <b>Lighstreamer SDK for .NET Clients</b> (located under the /DOCS-SDKs/sdk_adapter_dotnet/lib folder) into this folder of the project.
+Then copy them into this folder of the project.